On priors and scale cuts in EFT-based full-shape analyses: Conclusion

 \textit{Acknowledgments.} MI thanks George Efstathiou for inspiring discussions.
-We thank Guido D'Amico for encouraging us to publish this note.
+We thank Guido D'Amico for useful discussions.
+We are additionally grateful to the anonymous referee for useful comments, which helped improve the presentation.
+AC acknowledges funding from the Swiss National Science Foundation.
 All numerical calculations have been performed with the Helios cluster at the Institute for Advanced Study, Princeton.
 This work was supported in part by MEXT/JSPS KAKENHI Grant Numbers JP20H05861, JP21H01081, JP22K03634, JP24H00215 and JP24H00221.